-1. How many employers were likely to have been impacted by the redundant provisions between the Respiratory Protection standard and the Formaldehyde standard?

-2. Are there any other savings for employers that would result from the proposed change?

-3. Are there any benefits for worker protection that can be anticipated from this proposed change?

-4. Are there any costs for employers that would result from this change that OSHA has not considered?

-5. Would there be savings to employers outside of general industry related to this proposal?
-If so, would they be similar to what OSHA has estimated for general industry employers?
+- 1. How much do employers expect to save based on the increased flexibility in respirator selection? - 2.
+How many employees would employers expect to use helmet or hooded style respirators instead of a full facepiece under the proposed revisions? - 3.
+Are there any other savings for employers that would result from the proposed change? - 4.
+Are there any benefits for worker protection that can be anticipated from this proposed change? - 5.
+Are there any costs for employers that would result from this change that OSHA has not considered? - 6.
+Would the savings to employers outside of general industry be similar to what OSHA has estimated for general industry employers?